 Today was the turn of the Resolution Foundation to sound the alarm.
 The think tank reckons new Covid-19 lockdowns could cause the UK economy to be 6% smaller by Easter than the Office for Budget Responsibility predicted last month.
 It also predicts that growth for the full year will come in at 4.3%, lower than the 5.5% that the OBR estimated in November.

 The risks to Lloyds and its peers stretch long beyond 2021 too.
 And it’s not just because the direct impact of Covid-19 and Brexit could persist for many years to come.
 It’s that low Bank of England rates will remain in effect for much, much longer, keeping margins at UK banking shares like this one under severe pressure.

 So why take a risk with Lloyds?
 I certainly won’t be buying this FTSE 100 share for my ISA any time soon.
 There are plenty of other cheap UK shares that are in much better shape to thrive in 2021.
 And The Motley Fool can help you dig these out with its huge library of free and exclusive reports.

 The post Forget the Lloyds share price!
-I’d buy this UK share in an ISA for the economic downturn appeared first on The Motley Fool UK.
+I’d buy other UK shares in my ISA to get rich and retire early appeared first on The Motley Fool UK.